 Fifth, store eggs properly.
 To keep eggs fresh, store them in their original carton in the refrigerator.
 Avoid storing eggs in the refrigerator door, as the temperature in the door can fluctuate.
 Eggs should be stored at a temperature of 40°F (4°C) or below.

 Finally, be aware of price fluctuations.
 Egg prices can fluctuate due to factors such as seasonal demand, disease outbreaks, and feed costs.
 Keep an eye on prices and stock up when they are low.
 You can also consider buying eggs in bulk to save money, but make sure that you can use them before they expire.
-By following these tips, you can navigate the egg aisle with confidence and make informed choices that align with your budget, values, and preferences.
+By following these tips, you can deal with the egg aisle with confidence and make informed choices that align with your budget, values, and preferences.

 Frequently Asked Questions (FAQ) About Egg Prices in Pennsylvania